Donald Duck (American comic book)

 Donald Duck, also known as Donald Duck and Friends, is an American Disney comic book series starring the character Donald Duck and published by various publishers from October 1942 to June 2017.
 As with many early Disney comics titles, Donald Duck began as individual issues of Dell Comics' Four Color one-shots series.
 It was published as its own regular series in November 1952, starting with issue #26.

 Donald Duck featured many early stories by Carl Barks, including the first American Donald Duck comic book story, Donald Duck Finds Pirate Gold.
 All of the stories in the first nine years of the comic were written and drawn by Barks.

 The comic passed through many different publishers.
 Western Publishing produced the book from 1962 to 1984 (issues #85-245), and it was then revived by Gladstone Publishing from 1986 to 1998 (issues #246-307).

 From 2003 to 2006, the comic was renamed Donald Duck and Friends by Gemstone Publishing (issues #308-347).
 Boom!
 Studios continued the series under that title, but reverted to Donald Duck near the end of its 2009–2011 run (issues #347-367).

 When IDW took over publishing Donald Duck in May 2015 they restarted from #1, but retained the 'legacy' numbering as a secondary number (issue #1 is also #368).
-IDW cancelled the book in 2017; the last issue was #21 (#388) in June.
+IDW cancelled the book in 2017; the last issue published by IDW was #21 (#388) in June 2017.

+Fantagraphics relaunched the comic in December 2025 as a bi-monthly title with a new issue #1 (legacy #389).